 We like to keep our rice dumplings for as long as possible by freezing the cooked dumplings so we can enjoy them even after the dumpling festival.

-Like in many other Asian countries, we have dragonboat races.
 This happens annually where teams from around the world race their dragons to the finish line accompanied by loud cheers and drumming.
-During the season, you can also see teams practicing at the Regatta.
+During the season, you can also see teams practising.

 A dragon boat team has 20 paddlers, a drummer in front and a coxswain that steers the boat at the rear.
 The paddlers have to row in unison to propel the boat forward to reach the finish line.